fyne-io/docs.fyne.io/content/docs/explore/widgets.md

 ### Icon

-Icon widget is a basic image component that load's its resource to match the theme.
+Icon widget is a basic image component that loads its resource to match the theme.

 {{% widget name="icon" %}}